ferydjzz/say_number/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+## Suggestion

+if you have suggestion or request, you can send me an email to ferydjzz@gmail.com